robmiller/jekyll-resize/README.md

 end
 ```

-Use it like this in markdown or HTML:
+Use the filter like this in markdown or HTML:

 ```liquid
 {{ image_path | resize: '800x800>' }}